Natalia Bamber-Laskowska

-Natalia Bamber-Laskowska (born 24 February 1982) is a Polish volleyball player, a member of Poland women's national volleyball team and Polish club BKS Stal Bielsko-Biała, European Champion 2005), bronze medalist of the European Championship 2009, Polish Champion (2006, 2010).
+Natalia Bamber (born 24 February 1982) is a Polish volleyball player, a member of Poland women's national volleyball team and Polish club BKS Stal Bielsko-Biała, European Champion 2005), bronze medalist of the European Championship 2009, Polish Champion (2006, 2010).

 Personal life

 On 19 June 2011 she married Jacek Laskowski, a sports commentator.
 In 2014, she gave birth to their first child.

 Career

 National team

 In 2005 Bamber achieved title of European Champion, but she did not play because of injury.
 In October 2009 she won with teammates bronze medal of European Championship 2009 after winning match against Germany.